 David Hyde Pierce as Cecil Terwilliger in “Brother from Another Series” (Season 8, 1997)

-Phil Harman as Troy McClure/Lionel Hutz (Various Episodes)
+Phil Hartman as Troy McClure/Lionel Hutz (Various Episodes)

 More Simpsons Guest Stars?

-Do you have any favorite Simpsons guest stars that you think should be on this list?
+Who are your favorite Simpsons guest stars?
+Did we miss any?
+Do you have any favorite Simpsons guest stars that you think should absolutely be on this list?
 Please let us know in the comments.